 David Bowie's Rock Opera1.
 Outside uses anachronic order for both the short story in the liner notes and the songs/spoken transitions on the album.

-The Doctor Who audio drama Creatures of Beauty is a typical example of the Tarantino-non-linear style.
+The audio drama Creatures of Beauty is a typical example of the Tarantino-non-linear style.
 Flip-Flop however, is bizarre in that it comes on two discs, and the story was written so that you can listen to the discs in either order.

 Flip-Flop can be heard in either order because the cliffhanger at the end of the White Disc leads into the start of the Black Disc, and the cliffhanger at the end of the Black Disc leads into the start of the White Disc.
 It is bizarre because there are two Doctors, two Mels, two of (almost) everyone else, and two overlapping timelines with bidirectional time travel in each which makes unravelling the order of events a mindblowing exercise.